Ayurvedic Treatment of Conjunctivitis in India

 - Mix Trifala Choorna (15gm) in water (200ml) for half an hour and then boil it and filter it.
 This produces Trifala Lotion which can be used to wash the eyes for about 3-4 times in a day.

-Apart from these remedies, there are many other easy and permanent in India.
+Apart from these remedies, there are many other easy and permanent treatment in India.
 Prakash Nethralay and Panchkarma Kendra is providing the best treatment of Conjunctivitis in the most easiest way.